ZippyRainbow/nfc_multi_read_in_flutter/README.md

 ### ⚠️ Multiple reader modes

-If you start a `readNDEF()` stream with the reader mode set to an instance of `NFCDispatchReaderMode`, while another stream is active with the `NFCNormalReaderMode`, it will throw a `NFCMultipleReaderModesException`.
+If you start a `readNDEF()` stream with the reader mode set to an instance of `NFCDispatchMultiReaderMode`, while another stream is active with the `NFCNormalReaderMode`, it will throw a `NFCMultipleReaderModesException`.

 ## Platform differences